xdbfoundation/stellar-core-prometheus-exporter/README.docker.md

-The Stellar Core Prometheus Exporter reads metrics exposed by the stellar-core daemon and exposes them in prometheus format
+The DigitalBits Core Prometheus Exporter reads metrics exposed by the digitalbits-core daemon and exposes them in prometheus format

-Source code and documentation are available in [github](https://github.com/stellar/stellar-core-prometheus-exporter)
+Source code and documentation are available in [github](https://github.com/digitalbits/digitalbits-core-prometheus-exporter)

 # Configuration

 The image accepts 2 optional environment variables:
- * **STELLAR_CORE_ADDRESS** - URL to stellar-core http endpoint.
+ * **DIGITALBITS_CORE_ADDRESS** - URL to digitalbits-core http endpoint.
 Defaults to `http://127.0.0.1:11626`
  * **PORT** - HTTP port to listen on.
 Defaults to `9473`

 # Example config

-To deploy the exporter and point it at a local stellar-core quickstart deployment the following docker compose config can be used:
+To deploy the exporter and point it at a local digitalbits-core quickstart deployment the following docker compose config can be used:

 ```
 version: "2"
 services:
-  stellar-core:
+  digitalbits-core:
-    image: "stellar/quickstart"
+    image: "digitalbits/quickstart"
     command:
       - "--testnet"
     ports: